PLCnext/PLCnext_RT_Datalogger/getting-started/Part-04/README.md

 	Log::Info("[CppDataLoggerComponent]-------------------------------DataLoggerService stopped");
     }

     ///////////////////////////////////////////////////////////////////////////////
     // Implement WorkerThread Body
     ///////////////////////////////////////////////////////////////////////////////
-    void CppDataLoggerComponent::workerThreadBody(void) {
+    void CppDataLoggerComponent::workerThreadBody(void)

-	    // you can check the log messages in the local log-file of this application, usually in a sub folder named "Logs" if(!m_bInitialized) // If not initialized
 	{
-		    Init();  //Call Init() function
+	    if(!m_bInitialized) // If not initialized
+	    {
+		    Init(); // you can check the log messages in the local log-file of this application, usually in a sub folder named "Logs"
 	    }
     }

     ///////////////////////////////////////////////////////////////////////////////
     // Implement method for getting information about started sessions and logged variables
     ///////////////////////////////////////////////////////////////////////////////
 	bool CppDataLoggerComponent::Init()
 	{
 		if(m_bInitialized)  // If already initialized, don't execute initialization again {